mr-uzairr/Snake-Game-Using-Python/README.md

 2. Use arrow keys to move the snake.
 3. Eat food to grow and increase your score.
-4. Avoid colliding with walls or yourself!
+4. Avoid colliding with yourself!

-## Screenshot
-(Attach a screenshot of the game here for better visualization.)